 Sake is an alcoholic beverage that's considered the national drink of Japan.

-Many colloquially call sake “rice wine,” but that simple definition doesn’t begin to explain the complexity of this fermented beverage whose production history spans over two and half millennia.
+Many colloquially call sake "rice wine," but that simple definition doesn't begin to explain the complexity of this fermented beverage.
+And with a production history spanning over two and half millennia, it's no surprise!

 The main ingredients of sake include steamed rice, koji, water, and yeast.
 In less refined sake, alcohol is also added to "smooth" out the flavor profile.

 Sake tastes & flavors

 Much like with wine or beer, attempting to nail down the flavor profile of sake in a few words in impossible.

 Depending on the type of sake, there's a wide range of tastes & flavors you'll get to experience during tastings.